Kim Lovegrove’s Inaugural Speech as Ethiopian Honorary Consul to Victoria

-There are the ancient ruins of Gondar where an Emperor assumed dominion and established an orthodox Christian epicenter dating back to 1636 and listed on the UNESCO world heritage list.
+There are the ancient ruins of Gondar, where an Emperor assumed dominion and established an orthodox Christian epicentre dating back to 1636, that are listed on the UNESCO world heritage list.
 Mussolini absconded with the obelisk of Axum as bounty in 1937 and it was not until a decade ago that the obelisk was returned to Axum after many years of negotiation and transport logistical challenges.

-Harar a UNESCO world heritage city is Islam’s fourth holiest city in the world and has 82 mosques.
-A desert city it was constructed round about the 14th century.
-Harar is also famous for Sof Omar Cave which by all accounts comprise the longest network of caves in Africa.
+Harar, a UNESCO world heritage city, is Islam’s fourth holiest city in the world and has 82 mosques.
+A desert city, it was constructed around the 14th century.
+Harar is also famous for the Sof Omar Cave which by all accounts comprise the longest network of caves in Africa.
 The famous English explorer Sir Richard Burton visited Harar is 1855.

 Lalibela, named after an Ethiopian Emperor, is internationally famous for its 11 monolithic churches, carved out of solid rock of volcanic rock derivative some 2500 meters above sea level.
-Folk law has it that the then Emperor wanted to create a new Jerusalem in the 12th century.
-Lalibela has been captioned the eighth wonder of the world, for like the Egyptian pyramids the perseverance, dexterity and collective resolve required to build monuments of this caliber defies conventional comprehension.
+Folk law has it that the then-Emperor wanted to create a new Jerusalem in the 12th century.
+Lalibela has been captioned the eighth wonder of the world, for like the Egyptian pyramids the perseverance, dexterity and collective resolve required to build monuments of this calibre defies conventional comprehension.

 So why does Australia need to engage and develop strong relationships with Ethiopia?

 On a final note a special thanks to my friend Mr. Harry Stamoulis who has provided magnificent offices in 61 Spring Street for the Ethiopian Consulate for a significant period of time rent free.
-Harry is an apology tonight, but Harry’s largesse mindful of the fact that the consulate is located in a magnificent historical building is extraordinary.
-I also wish to formally acknowledge the outstanding work that Ambassador Tirfu Kidanemariam has been doing as Ethiopian ambassador to this country and New Zealand along with her exceptionally capable team at the Ethiopian embassy.
+Harry is an apology tonight, but Harry’s largess, mindful of the fact that the consulate is located in a magnificent historical building, is extraordinary.
+I also wish to formally acknowledge the outstanding work that Her Excellency, Ambassador Tirfu Kidanemariam has been doing as Ethiopian Ambassador to this country and New Zealand, along with her exceptionally capable team at the Ethiopian embassy.